paketo-community/explorations/dependency-management/architecture.md

    * dependency from Action 2
    * credentials for S3 Bucket
    * S3 bucket location
-   Function: upload dependency to an S3 bucket
+   Function: upload dependency to an S3 bucket that is owned by the buildpack team, and is accessible by the dep-server

    Action 4: Gather metadata
    * name